afterxleep/afterxleep.github.io/_posts/2020-03-17-life-with-ipad-pro.md

 * [Anker PowerPort Atom III @ 60W](https://www.anker.com/products/variant/powerport-atom-iii-60w/A2613121) (Small size, fast charging & works with Mac)
 * AirPods, first version.

+Hope you enyojed this article.
+Feel free to follow me and send your comments and suggestions on (Twitter)[https://twitter.com/afterxleep].
+See you soon!.

 ---

 Photo thanks to,